 What are the letters in the title of the workouts?

-They indicate a focus.
-For example, A1 and A2 both focus on building strong legs.
-They have different setups, rep schemes, and and tempos, but they are both working towards building strong legs.
-Same with
+Workouts may or may not have these, but during lifting cycles, they indicate a focus.
+For example, A1 and A2 both might focus on building strong legs.
+They have different setups, rep schemes, and tempos, but they are both working towards building strong legs.
+Then B1 and B2 would be training for a strong upper body.

 What is a Squat?

-Here, we always refer to a “Squale, during the Sustained Muscle Cycle of my annual training plan, the microcycles are broken down into weeks.
-Each week consists of a triplet” as a low bar back squat that hits just below 90 degrees.
+Here, we always refer to a Squat as a low bar back squat that hits just below 90 degrees, unless we have discussed otherwise.

 Do you really mean to failure?